 - Add 500 g Beef mince and cook for 3-4 minutes until browned.

-- Add 400 g Chopped tomatoes, 240 g Kidney beans, 2 tablespoon Tomato puree, 200 ml Beef stock, 1 tablespoon Cocoa powder, 1 teaspoon Smoked paprika, 1 teaspoon Ground coriander, 1 teaspoon Mild chilli powder, 2 teaspoon Cumin, 2 tablespoon Worcestershire sauce and 1 pinch Sea salt and black pepper to the pan and stir well.
+- Add 400 g Chopped tomatoes, 240 g Kidney beans, 2 tablespoon Tomato puree, 200 ml Beef stock, 1 tablespoon Cocoa powder, 1 teaspoon Smoked paprika, 1 teaspoon Ground coriander, 1 teaspoon Mild chilli powder, 2 teaspoon Cumin, 2 tablespoon Worcestershire sauce and 1 pinch Sea salt to the pan and stir well.

 - Simmer for 15-20 minutes, until the sauce has thickened.
 Stir in the 15 g Fresh coriander (cilantro) before serving.